jzxyouok/animoto_api_client_java/README.md

 * `mvn javadoc:javadoc` - Generate Javadoc documentation locally.
 * `mvn assembly:assembly` - Generate one uber-JAR with all dependencies in the JAR.
 This is useful for running the CLI interface or SubmitJob.

+### Sample Code
+Some snippets have been provided below that demostrate the API's basic functionality.
+It also will be useful to look at:
+    src/main/java/com/animoto/api/submitjob/SubmitJob.java
+    src/test/java/com/animoto/api/ApiClientIntegrationTest.java

 ### Creating a video using the Java client

 This example shows you how to create a video in one shot using a